mdeguzis/documents/programming/python/topics/tuples-and-lists.md

 ## The case for lists

 If you don't require any of the above, lists are better in every other scenario.

+# Nested sequences

+* lists of tuples can contain other lists or tuples
+* These are called nested sequences
+* Think, the movie "Inception" :)

+To learn more, check out the "high-scores-2.0" program in the fundementals folder.